 CALM (CAREER AND LIFE MANAGEMENT) - Mandatory Credits: 3 Prereq: NONE The aim of senior high school Career and Life Management (CALM) is to enable students to make well informed, considered decisions and choices in all aspects of their lives and to develop behaviours and attitudes that contribute to the well-being and respect of others, now and in the future.
 This course includes presentations, demonstrations and activities.
 CALM is the core course for health literacy at the senior high level in Alberta.
 Work Preparedness CALM helps students develop skills, attitudes and habits to respond to the opportunities and expectations of the workplace.
 Fine Arts ART 10 Credits: 3/5 Prereq: None This is a very basic general art course.
-The students should develop aesthetically through appreciation and expression in areas such as drawing, design and painting.
-Fundamentals are stressed and many different media are experienced.
+The students should develop aesthetically through appreciation and e pression in areas such as drawing, design and painting.
+Fundamentals are stressed and many different media are e perienced.
 ART 20 Credits: 5 Prereq: Successful completion of ART 10 Art 20 aims at further development of basic skills in drawing, painting, sculpture and environmental design together with art history related to each area.
 This will involve at least one individual project where the student makes an in-depth study in his favourite art field.
 Emphasis will be placed on allowing the student to assess his true interest and potential in a variety of art media.
 ART 30 Credits: 5 Prereq: Successful completion of ART 20 Art 30 is an in-depth study of various art activities in drawing design, painting, and/or sculpture.
 Students should develop ability in assessing the work of others, selfevaluation, and personal interpretation.
 The student, in consultation with the teacher, plans his/her program.
-DRAMA 10 Credits: 5 Prereq: None This course serves as an introduction to drama.
-Basic skills relating to mime, movement, stage fighting, improvisation, technical theatre, characterization and voice are the major areas of skill development.
-Most of the work is based on the student's ability to do improvisation rather than doing traditional scene work.
-Drama 10 is designed as a preparation course for Drama 20 and 30 and emphasizes the development of individual skills rather than performance skills.
-DRAMA 20 Credits: 5 Prereq: Successful completion of DRAMA 10 This course focuses on the basic dramatic skills of speech, movement, improvisation, acting, technical design and theatre studies.
-These skills will be developed through the exploration of a variety of dramatic forms including collective, radio play, creative drama and film/video with an emphasis on public performances.
+DRAMA 10 Credits: 5 Prereq: None Drama 10 serves as an entry level introduction to drama in which students receive an opportunity to e plore a range of dramatic forms in a fun, active, and practical manner. o previous drama e perience is necessary.
+Developing the student s confidence and comfort level on stage is the priority.
+Basic skills relating to speech, movement, scene study, characteri ation, improvisation, and technical theatre design are the major areas of focus in this supportive and collaborative environment.
+DRAMA 20 Credits: 5 Prereq: Successful completion of DRAMA 10 Drama 20 builds on the fundamentals learned in Drama 10 by focusing on character development and commitment to an acting role.
+Student actors, as well as technical theatre students, will be e pected to advance their learning as they prepare a variety of theatrical pieces.
+Due to an emphasis on public performance, an increased level of skill and dedication is essential for student success.

-Fine Fact The arts develop student problem solving and critical thinking skills
+Fine Fact The arts develop student problem solving and critical thinking skills.